Processing entangled photons in high dimensions with a programmable light converter: Abstract

 \section{Abstract}

-High-dimensional entangled photons are a key resource for advanced quantum information processing.
-Efficient processing of high-dimensional entangled photons requires the ability to synthesize their state using general unitary transformations.
-The leading technology for processing photons in high-dimensions is integrated multiport interferometers.
-However, such devices are incompatible with free-space and fiber-based systems, and their architecture poses significant scaling challenges.
-Here we unlock these limitations by demonstrating a reconfigurable processor of entangled photons that is based on multi-plane light conversion (MPLC), a technology that was recently developed for multiplexing hundreds of spatial modes for classical free-space and fiber communication.
-To demonstrate the flexibility of MPLC, we perform four key tasks of quantum information processing using the same MPLC hardware: entanglement certification, tailored two-photon interference, arbitrary state transformations, and mode conversion.
-Based on the high degree of control we obtain, we expect MPLC will become a leading platform for future quantum technologies.
+High-dimensional entanglement offers a variety of advantages for both fundamental and applied applications in quantum information science.
+A central building block for such applications is a programmable processor of entangled states, which is crucial for the certification, manipulation and distribution of high-dimensional entanglement.
+The leading technology for processing photons is integrated multiport interferometers.
+However, such devices are incompatible with structured light, and their scaling is challenging.
+Here, we unlock these limitations by demonstrating a reconfigurable processor of entangled photons in high-dimensions that is based on multi-plane light conversion (MPLC), a technology that was recently developed for multiplexing hundreds of spatial modes for classical communication.
+We use our programmable MPLC platform to certify three-dimensional entanglement in two mutually unbiased bases, perform 400 arbitrary random transformations on entangled photons, and convert the mode basis of entangled photons for entanglement distribution.

-Photonic platforms are indispensable for both fundamental tests of quantum mechanics and quantum information processing\cite{o2009photonic}.
-A key ingredient in almost every quantum information processing protocol is a programmable synthesizer of quantum states\cite{carolan2015universal,flamini2018photonic}.
-In particular, entanglement processing, distribution and certification are essential steps required in a wide range of applications such as device-independent quantum key distribution (QKD)\cite{ekert1991quantum,mayers1998quantum,vazirani2019fully}, one-way quantum computation \cite{raussendorf2001one,walther2005experimental} and for fundamental tests of quantum mechanics\cite{giustina2015significant,shalm2015strong}.
-Arbitrary random unitary transformations also offer an alternative route towards demonstrating quantum supremacy via boson sampling\cite{aaronson2011computational,zhong2020quantum}.
-To support such applications, ideal quantum processors should be reconfiguarble, scalable and capable of performing arbitrary unitary transformations with high fidelities\cite{carolan2015universal}.